zenoran/vtoober/src/open_llm_vtuber/mcpp/readme.md

         - `path.py` - Now contains a common file validation logic.
     - `client.py` - The MCP client implemention.
     - `json_detector.py` - Used to detect JSON objects from text.
-    - `prompt_constructor` - MCP server/tool prompts constructor.
+    - `mixed_constructor` - MCP server/tool prompts constructor, also format tools.
     - `readme.md` - You are reading it.
     - `readme.zh.md` - The Chinese version of readme file.
     - `server_manager.py` - The MCP servers manager.